-Physician Portion: Da ate:
+Physician Portion:

+, Date: -

-My patient, for asthma. ,
+My patient, , is b eing treated by this office

+for asthma.

+He/She has been instructed in the proper use of the

-he /her in school for use as directed.
+inhaler, and should be allowed to carry it with him/ho er in school for use as directed.

 Physician's Signature

+Friysician's Signature

+Clinic Address:

-Clinic Address: Address City/Town State
+Address City/Town State

 Parent Portion:

 I give my daughter/son, , permission to carry

-his/her inhaler in school to be used as
+his/her inhaler in s school to be used as

-directed by his/her physician
+directed by his/her physician.

 Parent/Guardian Print Name Parent/Guardian Signature